Dog Breed

 How much does the Kai Ken tolerate cold weather?
 When is it too cold for a Kai Ken?

 Is the Kai Ken a healthy dog?
-The general health of a Kai Ken should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Kai Ken should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Kai Ken drool?